The Best European WordPress Hosting in 2023 🇪🇺

 Selection criteria that are irrelevant:

-There’s huge number of websites offering hosting advice and much of it is written by content writers who have no technical experience and no business giving hosting advice.
+There’s a huge number of websites offering hosting advice and much of it is written by content writers who have no technical experience and no business giving hosting advice.

 There are some features that are completely irrelevant when it comes to choosing hosting:

 • Free domain name – avoid buying domains from or registering domains with your hosting provider.
 These should be with a completely separate company.
 By keeping your domain with a different provider, if there’s an issue with your web hosting you’ll not be completely cut off from your domain.
-Side note, if you have an existing business you should renew your domain for as long as allowed, for example 5 or 10 years!
+Side note, if you have an existing business you should renew your domain for as long as allowed, for example, 5 or 10 years!

 • Uptime guarantees – these are less than worthless.
 Expect all providers to have outages.
 In addition, WordPress needs regular maintenance and patching so will need regular short maintenance windows of 1-5 minutes for those patches to complete.